-Siegel, a Republican, was the representative for New York's 20th congressional district from 1915 to 1923.
+Siegel was the representative for New York’s 20th congressional district and was a Republican.
+He served from 1915 to 1923.

 From Dec 1915 to Mar 1923, Siegel missed 417 of 1,123 roll call votes, which is 37.1%.
 This is worse than the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1915-Feb 1916||16||4||25.0%||65th|

 |Dec 1922-Mar 1923||60||25||41.7%||66th|